AxonIQ/devoxx-london-lab/chat-getting-started/README.md

 - `io.axoniq.labs.chat`
   the main package.
 Contains the Application class with the configuration.
 - `io.axoniq.labs.chat.commandmodel`
   contains the Command Model.
-In our case, just the `Room` Aggregatet that has been provided to make the project compile.
+In our case, just the `Room` Aggregate that has been provided to make the project compile.
 - `io.axoniq.labs.chat.coreapi`
   The so called *core api*.
 This is where we put the Commands and Events.